anushaporeddy030697/student_internship_management/README.md

 01-22-2023
 --> In order to help students find answers to their queries, we are creating a list of commonly asked questions (FAQs).

+01-26-2023
+--> In order for students to mail us their queries, we are attempting to make the contact form more functional.
 </a></p>